slifin/breeze/README.md

 In the previous section I talked about the idea of calling out to a function from a boolean short circuit here are some advantages to calling out to a function:

   - Variables are explicitly imported into the operation
-  - Parameters can be type hinted, my advise to use scalars and arrays whenever possible (TODO footnote on why)
+  - Parameters can be type hinted
   - The symbols table is clean
   - Functions have names, and names have meaning which can signal intent.
   - Functions have doc types which have words which can signal intent.
   - Functions have return types which have types which can signal intent.
   - Thing goes in, thing goes out, you can't explain that! (except when you can)
-  - Testable, it's impossible to test the contents of an if statement block, but more than possible with functions
+  - Testable, it's impossible to test the contents of an if statement block if it's nested, but more than possible with functions

 ### Free functions not class functions